COVID-19 Updates Proof of Vaccination Required on Campus

-In order to register for the course you must register in person through Admissions and Records.
+In order to register for the course you must registerin person or by emailing firstname.lastname@example.org.

 Go to the Admissions page hoover over "Transcript Information", click on "Prerequisites and Evaluations", then click on blue link "Transcript Evaluation Request".
 Complete the form to request an evaluation of your "other college" transcripts and submit as an email attachment to email@example.com.
 Call the Advising Center at 707.476-4150 for further questions.